The idea of owning a manufactured home is alluring to many people.

 Looking for Used?

-In some cases the cost of owning a mobile manufactured home can be higher than renting an apartment.
+This is a question we get asked all the time.
+The answer is depends on your situation.
+In some cases the cost of owning a manufactured home can be higher than renting an apartment.

 Additionally, there are often additional costs associated with owning a mobile home, such as property taxes and insurance.